Is this OK?

 Service 595 timetable from 27 April 2014 (opens as new window)

 Service 596 (Hebden Bridge - Heptonstall - Blackshaw Head)

-All journey times on Service 596 will be amended by adding 2 minutes between Heptonstall and Blackshaw Head and removing 2 minutes between Heptonstall and Hebden Bridge.
+All journey times on Service 596 have been amended by adding 2 minutes between Heptonstall and Blackshaw Head and removing 2 minutes between Heptonstall and Hebden Bridge.

-06.35 Monday - Friday Service 596 from Blackshaw Head to run 10 minutes earlier throughout - this meets requests to connect with the 06.52 Manchester train.
+06.35 Monday - Friday Service 596 from Blackshaw Head operates 10 minutes earlier throughout - this meets requests to connect with the 06.52 Manchester train.

-Service 596 to be registered as 'Hail and Ride' on High Court, Slack as requested.
+Service 596 is registered as 'Hail and Ride' on High Court, Slack as requested.

 Service 596 timetable from April 2014 (opens as new window)

 Service 597 (Hebden Bridge - Mytholmroyd - Banksfield - Nest Estate)

 Unfortunately the service was withdrawn from Elphin Court on road safety grounds.